Visions of Dallas

 Visions of Dallas (stylized as $10 Cowboy Chapter II: Visions of Dallas) is the thirteenth studio album by Charley Crockett, released on Son of Davy through Thirty Tigers on July 22, 2024.

 Background

+The albums content was initially intended to be featured on $10 Cowboy, serving as a double album.
+Crockett would reveal in an August 2025 interview that Thirty Tigers did not like the idea of a double album and ended up splitting it into two separate albums with $10 Cowboy and the latter album Visions of Dallas.

 Following the release of his April album, $10 Cowboy, Crockett would follow it up with the release of a part two, to the album in the form of Visions of Dallas.
 The album leaned heavily into covering tracks, seeing 6 of the 12 tracks be covers, far removed from $10 Cowboy which only saw 1 cover track.

 The album would serve as his final release with Thirty Tigers before signing with Island Records in early 2025.
 It would also mark the end of his Son of Davy imprint that he had used since 2014, as he would rebrand the label to Lone Star Rider with the signing to Island.